Breast Cancer - diagnosis, causes and alternative treatments

-Several research studies from the Swedish experts at the Karolinska Institute suggest that a critical factor is the cows hormone Insulin Like Growth Factor (IGF-1), which seems to stimulate hormones such as oestrogen and other localised cell factors that make your cells grow rapidly.
+Several research studies from the Swedish experts at the Karolinska Institute suggest that a critical factor is the cows hormone Insulin-like Growth Factor (IGF-1), which seems to stimulate hormones such as oestrogen and other localised cell factors that make your cells grow rapidly.
 The more dairy you consume, the greater your breast cancer risk according to Karolinska.
 Another study, this time by researchers in Denmark, amongst 117,000 girls showed that those who put on a big growth spurt between ages 8 and 14 eventually had a higher risk.
-Again a finger was pointed at dairy.
-We have an article linking the level of saturated fat and cows dairy consumption during a girls growing years with the incidence of cancer later in life, in our next magazine.
+Again, a finger was pointed at dairy.
+We have an article linking the level of saturated fat and cows´ dairy consumption during a girl´s growing years with the incidence of cancer later in life (Click Here).

 Women now have more stressful occupations; many of these lead to sleep irregularities and deprivation (e.g. Nurses and Air Hostesses).
 Research shows that this results in lowered levels of the hormone melatonin, which seems to counter excess oestrogen under normal conditions.
 Melatonin is produced by the pineal gland about 90 minutes after falling asleep.
 If the room is not completely dark when you sleep, melatonin production can be affected.
 (Blind women never develop breast cancer).

 But there are other reported causes you should be clear about:

 The US State of Evidence report 2006 summarises the findings of more than 350 experimental, epidemiology and ecological studies and recommends new directions for the future in disease management.
 In particular it looks at the growing and vast amount of research on the effects of ENVIRONMENTAL POLLUTION - like toxic chemicals and EMFs on the risks of developing the disease: